Keepnet – AI-powered human risk management platform logo

 Insider Threat Program at NASA

-In an era of heightened cyber risks and increasing concerns over foreign interference, it’s essential for federal agencies like NASA to strengthen security across all data systems, including unclassified ones.
-While federal insider threat programs often focus on classified systems, extending protections to unclassified systems may enhance cybersecurity maturity and better shield valuable resources.
-NASA’s Office of Protective Services and Office of the Chief Information Officer (OCIO) are exploring this expansion, weighing both potential security gains and the logistical hurdles of staff shortages, limited technical resources, and funding needs.
+In an era of heightened cyber risks and increasing concerns over foreign interference, it is essential for federal agencies like NASA to strengthen security across all data systems, including unclassified ones.
+While federal insider threat programs often focus on classified systems, extending protections to unclassified systems significantly enhances cybersecurity maturity and better shields valuable resources.

 Why Expand Insider Threat Programs to Unclassified Systems?